existentialmutt/lt-ruby/README.md

 At present, you have to re-evaluate the whole file with `ctrl/cmd-shift enter` before your watches will be active.
 This will be fixed in a future version (see #14)

-### RVM and Rbenv support

-Support exists for both RVM and rbenv.
-To enable RVM add `:editor.ruby [(:lt.objs.langs.ruby/use-rvm)]` to your User Behaviors.
-Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

-Similarly, to enable rbenv add `:editor.ruby [(:lt.objs.langs.ruby/use-rbenv)]`

 ### Rails support

 As of v0.0.4, the plugin is able to load a Rails environment.
 Just start up a Ruby connection in your project directory and then eval `require 'config/environment'` (or place that in an init file -- see below)